aryn-ai/quickstart/sycamore-local-development-example.md

 - [Install and run components](#Install-and-run-components)
 - [Write an initial Sycamore job](#Write-an-initial-Sycamore-job)
 - [Add metadata exctraction using GenAI](#Add-metadata-exctraction-using-GenAI)
-- Run conversational search using the demo UI

 ## Install and run components